DanandKat.ie

 With the information presented being so heavily detailed coupled with unique user journeys, user testing was paramount to understanding if we succeeded in creating a simplified journey.
 Internal tests were first conducted, where data was learned to help improve the user process before invitations were issued.
 Upon issuing the invitations, four guests were selected to test the site for the first time with the 19 Ideas design and development teams for observance of user behavior.
 Data gleaned from guest-user testing was applied to additional UX design and development enhancements, furthering user experience.

-Recognizing the need for ad hoc communication updates from Dan and Katie to their guests, as well as amongst guests themselves, a forum was created to allow for individual conversations about travel to Dublin, wardrobe options, accommodations and other updates prior to the trip.
+Recognizing the need for ad hoc communication updates from Dan and Katie to their guests and among guests themselves, a forum was created to allow for individual conversations about travel to Dublin, wardrobe options, accommodations, and other updates prior to the trip.

 blog post with blue heading bar and teacup illustration

-In an effort to streamline planning for Dan and Katie as well as their guests, payment for add-on activities, such as dinners, golf and sightseeing, was required two months in advance of the wedding.
+In an effort to streamline planning for Dan and Katie and their guests, payment for add-on activities, such as dinners, golf, and sightseeing, was required two months before the wedding.
 Guests were able to pay directly through the site with a secure checkout that was connected to the couple’s PayPal account.
 As such, collecting payment in advance allowed Dan and Katie to prepay activities so guests did not have to worry about carrying cash or paying for activities while in Ireland.

 website mockups

-The site allowed guests to view, print and save their itineraries as a PDF to their phones for added ease of accessibility while overseas without access to phone service.
+The site allowed guests to view, print, and save their itineraries as PDFs to their phones for added accessibility while overseas without access to phone service.

 open computer and piece of paper with itinerary page floating white